 Label-free quantification has grown in popularity as a means of obtaining relative abundance measures for proteomics experiments.
 However, easily accessible and integrated tools to perform label-free quantification have been lacking.
 We describe StPeter, an implementation of Normalized Spectral Index quantification for wide availability through integration into the widely used Trans-Proteomic Pipeline.
 This implementation has been specifically designed for reproducibility and ease of use.
 We demonstrate that StPeter outperforms other state-of-the art packages using a recently reported benchmark data set over the range of false discovery rates relevant to shotgun proteomics results.
 We also demonstrate that the software is computationally efficient and supports data from a variety of instrument platforms and experimental designs.
 Results can be viewed within the Trans-Proteomic Pipeline graphical user interfaces and exported in standard formats for downstream statistical analysis.
 By integrating StPeter into the freely available Trans-Proteomic Pipeline, users can now obtain high-quality label-free quantification of any data set in seconds by adding a single command to the workflow.

 Institute for Systems Biology

 Hoopmann, Michael R; Winget, Jason M; Mendoza, Luis; and Moritz, Robert L, "StPeter: Seamless Label-Free Quantification with the Trans-Proteomic Pipeline."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 733.